The answers to the main ones are below.

 The answer is simple.
 MICROBLADING is the TECHNIQUE for developing a FEATHER BROW.
 A small disposable hand tool is used to generate hair-like strokes.
 The edge of the tool is dipped in colour perfect pigment and placed between the epidermal and dermal layers ls of your skin.
 As these strokes mimic your natural hairs the result is a natural looking, fuller and perfectly shaped eyebrows.
 The secret should be yours to share….

-What are the differences between a Powder Brow, Ombre Brows and Combination Brows.
+What are the differences between a Powder Brow, Ombre Brows Combination Brows and Nano Hair Strokes?

 These are all names given to other methods of eyebrow styles.
 All methods deliver pigment between the dermis and epidermis.